gilesknap/gphotos-sync/README.rst

  Google Photos Sync
 ====================

-Google Photos Sync is a simple script that will synchronize on a local filesystem all the photos stored in your Google Photos account.
+Google Photos Sync downloads your Google Photos to the local file system.

-All the photo filenames are automatically renamed according to the date and camera model and are stored in a ``YEAR/MONTH/`` folder hierarchy.
+It attempts to backup all the photos as stored in Google Drive, but also the album information and additional Google Photos generated content that does not appear in Drive.
+The only API for accessing the latter two is picasa web and this is now severely crippled by (Google) design.

+It currently does not have upload features.
+Uploading of album info is no longer possible since Google deprecated most of the picasa API.

+If in future a Google Photos API is provided by Google then an update to two way sync is possible.

+Primary Goals:
+* provide a file system backup so it is possible to monitor for accidental deletions (or deletions caused by bugs) in very large photo collections
+* make it possible to switch to a different photo management system in future if this ever becomes desirable/necessary

 Install and configure
 ---------------------